Nottingham-CTU/REDCap-Minimization/README.md

 should not be on a repeating instance or event.

+## Project-level configuration options

+### Randomization event
+The arm and event on the project where the randomization field is located.
+Also used for the randomization date/time field, fake randomization field, and diagnostic output field.

+### Randomization field
+The field where the randomization allocation is stored.
+Either a standard text field or a multiple choice field can be used for this.
+If using a multiple choice field, ensure that **all** of the randomization allocations from all of the minimization modes are present in the choices.

+This field will not be editable by users (except to perform a randomization either by clicking the randomize button or submitting the form).
+The randomization date/time, fake randomization, and diagnostic output fields will however be editable by users unless you set a @READONLY or @HIDDEN action tag on them.

+### Field to store the date/time of randomization
+The field where the date/time of randomization will be stored.
+Like the randomization, fake randomization, and diagnostic output fields, a value will only be saved for this field if randomization is successful.
+Use a text field for this, optionally with a *datetime w/ seconds* validation type (which will display the date in the specified format).

+### Timezone for randomization date/time
+The timezone used for the randomization date/time.
+The following options are currently supported:
+* UTC
+* Server timezone

+### Field to store a fake randomization allocation
+A value determined separately from the randomization allocation will be stored here.
+This can be useful for blinded data extracts.
+It is unlikely to be useful (and may be confusing) to site researchers, so the @HIDDEN action tag should be used to hide the field.
+The field type should be the same as on the randomization field.

+### Field to store diagnostic output for the randomization
+This field stores information that can be useful for verifying or debugging your randomization configuration.
+It is unlikely to be useful (and may be confusing) to site researchers, so the
+@HIDDEN action tag should be used to hide the field.
+A notes box field type should be used for this.

+### Stratification variables
+The stratification variables split the records into stratas, where the *strata* is the set of records for which all the stratification variables have the same values as on the record being randomized.
+Randomization is performed with regards to the strata only.
+The event and field must be specified for each stratification variable.
+There is no limit to the number of stratification variables, but using a large number should be avoided.

+### Use multiple minimization modes
+If enabled, this allows a event and field to be defined, the value of which will determine which minimization mode is used.
+If this is not enabled, only one minimization mode can be defined.
+Multiple modes can be useful for studies where some of the allocations only apply to some of the participants, or where some participants need to be minimized on different criteria.

+### Minimization mode

+#### Minimization mode value
+If multiple minimization modes are enabled, this specifies the value of the minimization mode field which will cause this minimization mode to be used.
+Each minimization mode must have a unique value.

+#### Randomization allocation
+Each randomization allocation must have a **code** (which is the raw value held in the dataset), a **description** (which is the text displayed to users), and a **ratio** (which denotes how often an allocation is to be used relative to the other allocations).

+#### Minimization variable
+Specify the event and field for each minimization variable.
+Each minimization mode must have at least one minimization variable.
+The minimization algorithm will aim to place the new record in the allocation for which there are the minimum matching values from existing records in the strata for the minimization variables (adjusted for ratio).

+### Automatically randomize on submission of form
+Instead of presenting a *randomize* button in place of the randomization field which can be clicked to perform randomization, the randomization can be performed automatically when a form is submitted.
+It is possible to choose a form other than the one on which the randomization field appears.

+### Random factor
+Optionally add a random factor, so the minimized allocation is not chosen every time.
+A description of each random factor can be found below under *randomization algorithm*.
+If using a random factor, the percentage of randomizations to which it is applied must be specified.
+This would typically be a value greater than 0 and less than 50.

+### Number of initial random allocations
+If specified, the first records to be randomized, up to the number specified, will be allocated randomly rather than by minimization.

 ## Diagnostic output

 If a field is selected for diagnostic output, the following data will be written to the field as a